ranukah/LinkMeta/README.md

 # LinkMeta
 LinkMeta is designed to be used as an API.
-To extract metadata from a URL using LinkMeta, you need to make a GET request to the API endpoint with the required parameters.
+To extract metadata such as the webpage title, meta description, and image URL from a URL using LinkMeta, you need to make a GET request to the API endpoint with the required parameters.

 ### API Endpoint